Istanbul Walkabout 🕌 Turkey’s Iconic Mosques & Monuments

 Istanbul Mosques, Magical Minarets

-The Hippodrome and Sultanahmet Park
+The Hippodrome & Sultanahmet Park

 We started our tour of Istanbul at the site of the former Hippodrome.